$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

-In Eq. \ref{eq:sp-vae-loss2}, the first term ensures a minimum square error of the linear mapping ($\beta$) of $\Phi$ and the input.
-The second term ensures a minimum square error of the reconstructed ($\hat{\beta}$) linear mapping of $\Phi$ and the input.
-The third term is a KL loss to ensure the latent dimension is as close to $\mathcal{N}(0,\mathbb{I})$ as possible.
-Once again it is important to note the indices $i$.
-A different $\beta_i$ is learnt for every function draw $(x_i,s_i)$ but the same $\Phi$ is used.
-This means we need to learn $\eta_e, \eta_d, \Phi$ but also $N$ $\beta$s, one for each sample function.
+In terms of number of parameters, we need to learn $w$, $\gamma$, $\psi$, $\beta_1, \ldots, \beta_N$.
 While this may seem like a huge computational task, $K$ is typically quite small ($<200$) and so learning can be relatively quick (dominated by matrix multiplication of hidden layers).
+Algorithm~\ref{algo:train} in the Appendix presents the step-by-step process of training \spiVAE.